 2. Prioritize Your Family

-Seminary isn't easy on a family.
-In fact, if you're married, the real hero of the seminary years is probably your spouse.
-I'm the first to admit that the rigor of this season has come with cost to my wife.
-She's anticipating that finish line as much as I am.
+Seminary isn’t easy on a family.
+In fact, if you’re married, the real hero of the seminary years is probably your spouse.
+I’m the first to admit that the rigor of the season came with cost to my wife.
+She anticipated that finish line as much as I did.